sangeunaan/SpreadSheet/SpreadSheet/README.md

 Copyright:  CS 3500 and [Sangeun An] - This work may not be copied for use in Academic Coursework.
 ```

-# Comments to Formula:
+# Comments to spreadsheet:

-The goal of this project is refactoring the formula evaluator from Assignment 1.
+Outcome of this project will be the combination of dependency graph and formula evaluator.
-This class library provide the programs to handle various exceptions about the inappropriate expressions, which is well known as the syntax error.
+Every abstract methods in abstract classes will get the assigned value and dependency of each cell,
-The newly added function in this project is to determine and assign the value of a variable using delegates.
+then execute the calculation between the values base on their dependency.

 # Assignment Specific Topics:

-It was confusing to load the Evaluator function from FormulaEvaluator library to this project, due to the parameters.
+It was confusing to set the variables for the methods from reference classes or parent classes in the new class, especially when its datatype is user defined class.
-Calling the function from the reference library instead of modifying the method was the challenging work.
+It was confusing to implement the circular exception in tester code.

 # Consulted Peers: